warden-protocol/wardenprotocol/docs/docs/operate-a-node/create-a-validator.md

 # Create a validator

 This is a simple step-by-step guide for setting up a validator on Buenavista testnet.
-It is not a guide on validator architecture or security features.
+It's not a guide on validator architecture or security features.

 ## Prerequisites

 - The following instructions assume you have already set up a full-node and are synchronized to the latest block height.
 If you haven’t done so, please follow the [Join Buenavista](networks/join-buenavista) instructions.

-## 1. Create or restore a local wallet key pair
+## 1. Create/restore a key pair

 First, either create a new key pair, or restore an existing wallet for your validator.
 Replace `<key-name>` with a key name of your choice.